Jurgenvilla/moons-sim/README.md

-# 1D Spectral Simulator for VLT-MOONS
+# 1D Spectral Simulator for VLT-MOONS (in development)
 Produces a 1D (optimally extracted) MOONS spectrum for a set of observing conditions, starting from a provided template.
 The sky is modeled using the ESO skycalc model or the user can provide the Sky template.
 The code produces a SNR calculation and creates a FITS file as output with the resulting simulated spectrum (sky corrected or not).
 An output plot is also produced with a summary of the simulation performance.

 ## Getting Started